EdwinVW/pitstop/README.md

 Upon the registration of the first Maintenance Job, the event-store database *WorkshopManagementEventStore* will be created automatically.

+> In places where the services access external resources (e.g. RabbitMQ or SQL Server), I have added retry logic to cope with stuff not being up & running when accessing it.
+But sometimes when you run the application for the first time, starting and initializing SQL Server takes a lot longer.
+So you could run into the situation that starting and initializing the SQL Server takes longer than the configured timeout and the services are unable to access the database.
+You will see errors in the logging and the application will not run correctly.
+In that case, just stop the containers (`Ctrl-C`) and try again using `docker-compose up`.

 ## Testing the application
 To test the application you need to open the following web-pages: